KxSystems/docs-v1/docs/language/higher-order-functions.md

-A _higher-order function_ has one or more functions in its signature.
+_Higher-order functions_ return functions as their results.
 They are much used to iterate functions over their arguments.

 Primitive higher-order functions use prefix, postfix or infix form.
 Some are represented by both glyphs and reserved words.